anesum99/stanford_compression_library/Milestone.md

  decompression.

-3. Lab Notes: The Alias Method for Sampling from Discrete Distributions http://pandasthumb.org/archives/2012/08/lab-notes-the-a.html
+3. Lab Notes: The Alias Method for Sampling from Discrete Distributions <br/>
+   http://pandasthumb.org/archives/2012/08/lab-notes-the-a.html

-4. Darts, Dice, and Coins: Sampling from a Discrete Distribution https://www.keithschwarz.com/darts-dice-coins/
+4. Darts, Dice, and Coins: Sampling from a Discrete Distribution<br/>
+   https://www.keithschwarz.com/darts-dice-coins/

    This paper gives a thorough guide to several implementations of the alias sampling algorithm, including